Used to, didn’t use to – past habits and states

 Choose the correct forms to complete the sentences below.

-used to, didn’t use to – summary chart
+Used to, didn’t use to – Grammar chart

 We use used to for past habits or things that happened repeatedly in the past, but they don’t happen any more.